Loamfy/Loamfy/README.md

 ## Hi there 👋
-Python Coder 🙂

-I'm doing things that i want 🧐
+I'm doing things that I like🤯